Anna Netrebko: Political activity and relationship with Vladimir Putin

+Public image

+Time magazine placed her on its Time 100 list in 2007.
+She was named one of the Beautiful People in 2013 by Paper.

 Personal life

-Citizenship

 Netrebko applied for Austrian citizenship in Vienna in March 2006.
 In response to the backlash in her native country, she cited the cumbersome and humiliating process of obtaining visas as a Russian citizen for her many performances abroad as the main reason for the decision.
 In late July, the Council of Ministers approved the application for her "special merits", despite the fact that she neither spoke German nor lived in Austria.

-Relationships

 Netrebko started a relationship with Italian bass-baritone Simone Alberghini when they met during performances of Rigoletto at the Washington National Opera in 1999.
 She announced their engagement but did not consider marrying due to a busy schedule.
 In May 2007 their relationship was confirmed as ended.

-In December 2007 Netrebko became engaged to Uruguayan bass-baritone Erwin Schrott, whom she first met during a collaboration in 2003.
+In December 2007, Netrebko became engaged to Uruguayan bass-baritone Erwin Schrott, whom she first met during a collaboration in 2003.
 In April 2008, she announced their marriage, but their wedding never in fact took place.
 Their son, Tiago Aruã, was born on 5 September 2008 in Vienna.
-On 25 November 2013, the couple announced their separation, after several months of largely separate lives.
+On 25 November 2013, the couple announced their separation, after several months of leading largely separate lives.

 In February 2014, during rehearsals for a staging of Manon Lescaut in Rome, Netrebko began a relationship with Azerbaijani tenor Yusif Eyvazov, her co-star in that opera.
 Five months later, the couple announced their engagement.
 They married in Vienna on 29 December 2015.
 Their official wedding ceremony took place at the Palais Coburg, and the following celebration at the Gartenpalais Liechtenstein welcomed 180 guests in attendance, including Plácido Domingo.

-Residence
+Netrebko announced their separation on 26 June 2024.

 Netrebko has apartments in Saint Petersburg, Vienna, and New York City.
-Since her pregnancy she had been looking for a new residence in Vienna.
-In 2008, she purchased and renovated a penthouse apartment at Franziskanerplatz.
+In 2008, upon her pregnancy, she looked for a new residence in Vienna.
+That year, she purchased and renovated a penthouse apartment at Franziskanerplatz.
 The renovation was not finished and she still lived in her original apartment by 2010.
 The building was evacuated in February 2010 due to acute danger of collapsing and only reopened two months later.
 In November 2009, she moved into a new apartment above Lincoln Square, Manhattan, where she combined two units for additional space.

-Awards and recognition
+Awards and honors

-In 2004, Netrebko was awarded the State Prize of the Russian Federation.
-She won 2006 Bambi Award in the classical music category.